Timber Creek Regional High School: Athletics

-The wrestling team won the South Jersey Group III state sectional championship in 2008, 2010, 2011 and 2012.
+The boys' wrestling team won the South Jersey Group III state sectional championship in 2008, 2010, 2011 and 2012.
 The team won their first sectional title in 2008, defeating second-seeded Hammonton High School in a close battle coming down to the last match, making it 30–29.

 The football team won the South Jersey Group III state sectional title in 2011 and won the South Jersey Group IV title in 2012 and 2016.
 The team finished 12–0 in 2011 after winning the South Jersey Group III championship game at Rowan University with a 33–7 win against Hammonton High School.
 In 2016, the football team finished the season 12–0, winning the South Jersey Group IV state sectional championship by a score of 31–10 against Lenape High School in the tournament final.

 The boys track team won the winter / indoor Group III state title in 2013 and 2014.
 The girls team won in Group III in 2017.

 The boys track team won the Group III indoor relay championship in 2016 and 2018 (as co-champion); the girls team won the 2017 Group III championship.

 With the group finals cancelled in 2020 due to COVID-19, the boys basketball team was declared as South III regional champion.
 The team won their first South Jersey, Group III title in 2008, defeating the top-seeded Hammonton High School by a score of 58–50 in the tournament final.